millersplanet/airbnb-clone/README.md

-This project is an Airbnb clone, focused on implementing core functionalities rather than just design replication.
+This project is an homers, airbnb-alike, online marketplace service for short- and long-term homestays and experiences, focused on implementing core functionalities rather than just design replication.

 ## Tech Stack